Summary

 Causes of ADHD

-The exact cause of ADHD is not known.
 Many potential causes affecting the structure and chemistry of the brain are being investigated.
-The leading theory is that ADHD is an inherited neurodevelopmental disorder.
+The leading theory is that ADHD is a neurodevelopmental disorder.

 Contributing factors to ADHD may include: